-PRST 5100 Professional Environment:
+Professional Environment:

-Issues and Ethics 3 credits
+Issues and Ethics 3

-PRST 5200 Globalization and the Professions 3 credits
+Globalization and the Professions 3

-PRST 5300 Research Methods 3 credits
+Research Methods 3

+Issues and Ethics Globalization and the Professions

-B.Concentration for Human Resources Leadership: Students will complete the following four courses for twelve credit hours.
+B. Concentration for Human Resources Leadership: Students will complete the following four courses for twelve credit hours.

-PRST 5040 Human Resources Management 3 credits PRST 5600 Statistical Analysis 3 credits
+PRST 5040 Human Resources Management 3

+PRST 5600 Statistical Analysis 3

 PRST 5910 Employment and Human

-PRST 5920

-Resources Law 3 credits Diversity in the Workplace 3 credits
+Resources Law 3

+PRST 5920 Diversity in the Workplace 3

+~ ~

-C. Students will select one of the following courses for three credit hours.
+ect one of the following courses for three credit

+hours.

-PRST 5500 Foundations of Leadership 3 credits PRST 5310 Leadership in Organization 3 credits and Negotiation 3 credits
+PRST 5500 Foundations of Leadership 3

+PRST 5310 Leadership in Organization 3

-D. Students will select two of the following courses for six credit hours.
+D. Students will se elect two of the following courses for six credit

+hours.

 PRST 5700 Conflict Management

+and Negotiation 3

-PRST 5930 Compensation and Benefits 3 credits
+PRST 5930 Compensation and Benefits 3

-PRST 5940 Recruitment, Selection and Retention on3 credits PRST 5400 Instructional Design Training and Development 3 credits COMM 5110 Leadership and Communication 3 credits JOUR 5450 Public Relations Management 3 credits TECH 5105 Project Planning and Scheduling 3 credits
+PRST 5940 Recruitment, Selection and Retention 3

+PRST 5400 Instructional Design

+Training and Development 3

+COMM 5110 Leadership and Communication 3

+JOUR 5450 Public Relations Management 3

+TECH 5105 Project Planning and Scheduling 3

-C. Professional Project: The Master of Professional Studies program requires every student to complete a professional project as the culmination in earning the degree
+C. Professional Project: The Master of Professional Studies program

+requires every student to complete a professional project as the

+culmination in earning the degree

-PRST 5998 Professional Project 3 credits
+PRST 5998 Professional Project